Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Theoretical framework

 \subsection{The X-ray gas}

 Free electrons, accompanied by protons and ions, occur in galaxies and clusters.
-The mass density $\rho_g=n_e\bar m_N$ involves the local free electron density $n_e$ and the average molecular weight $\bar m_N\approx (7/6)m_N$ with $m_N$ the nuclear weight \cite{morandi2010unveiling}.
+The mass density $\rho_g=n_e\bar m_N$ involves the local free electron density $n_e$ and the average molecular weight $\bar m_N\approx (7/6)m_N$ with $m_N$ the nuclear weight \citep{morandi2010unveiling}.
 The pressure is $p_g=n_eT$, where the typical scale of $T(r)$ is several keV.
-So the X-ray gas involves \BEQ \rho_g(r)=n_e(r)\bar m_N,\quad p_g(r)=n_e(r)T(r). \EEQ With $T$ in the keV regime, the gas is hot but nonrelativistic, with $p_g/\rho_g\lesssim 0.01$.
+So the X-ray gas involves \BEQ \rho_g(r)=n_e(r)\bar m_N,\quad p_g(r)=n_e(r)T(r). \EEQ With $T$ in the keV regime, the gas is hot but the protons and nuclei are nonrelativistic, with $p_g/\rho_g\sim T/m_N\lesssim 0.01$.

-In the EZPE approach the X-ray plasma is indispensable, since by setting up a small charge mismatch (estimated in sec. \refl{charge-mism}), it creates the electric field that combines with ZPE into dark matter.
-Turned around, in this paradigm the presence of DM requires the presence of net charge and hence a plasma which can cover its otherwise too large effects.
+In the \EAE approach the X-ray plasma is indispensable, since by setting up a small charge mismatch (estimated in sec. \refl{charge-mism}), it creates the electric field that combines with ZPE as ``dark matter''.
+Turned around, in this paradigm the presence of DM requires the presence of a net charge density and hence a (partial or full) plasma.